MA, BA, Post Grad Dip, MBACP (Acred)

 - Certificate in Systemic Therapy, (Couples) Birkbeck, University of London; completed 2010

-- Masters Degree in Theology – dissertation specialism: The spiritual care needs of adult survivors of childhood trauma – St Mary's University, Twickenham; completed 2017
+- Masters Degree in Theology – dissertation specialism: The spiritual care needs of adult survivors of childhood trauma – St Mary's University, Twickenham; 2017

-- BA (Hons) Social Work - dissertation specialism therapeutic work with adult survivors of childhood trauma, Portsmouth University; completed 2004
+- BA (Hons) Social Work - dissertation specialism therapeutic work with adult survivors of childhood trauma, Portsmouth University; 2004

 Recent continuing professional development: